niamhnishiochain/niamhnishiochain/README.md

 ### Hi there 👋

 - 📍 Based in Barcelona
-- 🗺️ Working at RTLab as a data scientist with a focus on geospatial data
+- 🗺️ Working at CIDH as a data scientist with a focus on early warnings and monitoring democratic backsliding
 - 👓 Experienced in Python, R, SQL, Stata, QGis, Earth Engine

 <!--